-The clinical years (3rd and 4th) will consist of hospital and office based training.
-All faculty at core hospitals, community hospitals, and those on the clinical adjunct data base are approved by LMU-DCOM based on interest and dedication to teaching as well as the evaluation of the Curricula Vitae (CV) and license verification.
+All faculty at the distributed clinical sites are approved by LMU-CVM based on interest and dedication to teaching as well as the evaluation of the Curricula Vitae (CV) and license verification.
 The clinical curricula will reflect the mission of the college through planning and evaluation in the curriculum committee and the input, review and approval of the Dean's Council.
-All rotations are for four (4) or eight (8) consecutive weeks and required educational activities are currently being developed.
-The Office of Clinical Education will consist of an experienced team including the Associate Dean of Clinical Sciences, Director of Clinical Education, Director of Rotations and two (2) Administrative Assistants to ensure the execution of affiliation agreements with hospital sites, development of educational standards, and assignment of students to sites.
-Student rotation evaluations, self-assessments, student portfolios, site evaluations and site visits are planned to collect important data on osteopathic medical student performance and to ensure that educational objectives are being met at rotation sites.
+All clinical courses are in multiples of two-week blocks.
+The Office of Clinical Education will consist of an experienced team including the Associate Dean of Clinical Sciences, Director of Clinical Education, Director of Clinical courses and two (2) Administrative Assistants to ensure the execution of affiliation agreements with hospital sites, development of educational standards, and assignment of students to sites.
+Student clinical course evaluations, self-assessments, student portfolios, site evaluations and site visits are planned to collect important data on CVM student performance and to ensure that educational objectives are being met at clinical course sites.